 - Federal Payroll Taxes – Nonprofits must comply with both federal and state payroll reporting requirements.
 Federal Tax Withholding, Social Security Taxes, and Medicare Taxes must be deposited through the Electronic Federal Tax Payment System (EFTPS).
 The frequency with which deposits must be made depends on the size of the payroll, and may be semi-weekly, weekly, semi-monthly or monthly.
 In addition, the organization must file a Form 941 on a quarterly basis.
 Keep in mind that Board members should be especially aware of potential personal liability for payroll taxes.
 Federal law requires someone is the “responsible party” and is personally liable for payroll taxes which could be the board member.

-- Unemployment Taxes – In Indiana, a nonprofit employer of 3 employees are less should be exempt from State Unemployment and most are exempt from Federal Unemployment
+- Unemployment Taxes – In Indiana, a nonprofit employer of 3 employees are less should be exempt from State Unemployment and most are exempt from Federal Unemployment.
+Nonprofit Organizations that have four or more individuals employed in the current or preceding calendar year are required to provide State Unemployment to its employees.

 - Other – For Charitable Gaming, do you follow these laws and have systems to be in compliance.
 For fundraising events, what steps are you taking to minimize facility fees?
 For merchandise or publication sales, what are you doing to minimize any fees or taxes?
 Did we file our annual report with the secretary of state office?
 Are we providing written acknowledgement for gifts over $250 and provide the fair value of any goods or services in exchange for a $75 or larger donation?